-Full papers must be submitted on or before 30 November 2022.
-Manuscripts will undergo a double-blind peer-review process, with minimum two reviewers, and authors must be prepared for a range of outcomes, including rejection and major revision.
+Full papers must be submitted on or before 30 October 2022.
+Manuscripts will undergo a double-blind peer-review process, with a minimum of two reviewers, and authors must be prepared for a range of outcomes, including rejection and major revision.
 Visit this link for details about the review process and publishing options.
+Download the template here.

 The Scientific Committee will select the best papers and best presentations for student and professional categories.
 Awardees will receive a certificate, a set of NERPS merchandise, and free registration for the next NERPS conference.

 A session proposal must have a title, at least 3 keywords, 1 chair, 1 discussant, and abstracts of 3-4 presentations.
 The chair and discussant should share responsibilities if they are also included in the session as individual presenters.
 Each participant must register separately to be able to attend the conference.